-Deep in the mountains, what was once the lair of Alturgerax is now a series of smaller caverns, many still holding the ossified bones of the ancient dragon.
-(Like many highly magical creatures, the remains of dragons fossilize very quickly, transforming into stone within only a few centuries of burial.)
+Deep in the mountains, what was once the lair of Alturgerax has become a series of smaller caverns, many still holding the ossified remains of the ancient dragon.
+(Like many highly magical creatures, the remains of dragons fossilize very quickly, transforming into stone within a few decades of burial.)
 Protruding from the flowstone of the walls, the mineralized ribs and other bones of the dragon can still be seen, twisted and broken by the cataclysm that brought its death.
 The final chamber of these caverns is the Chamber of the Mind, where the massive dragon's skull can be found, a few yards from Parmiphanes' sphere of dented and age-verdigrised bronze.
 The top of the ancient wyrm's skull has been cut away, revealing an eerie sight: The massive cavity that once held the dragon's mind is now lined with bizarre glowing crystals, resembling a geode of strange azure minerals.
 These minerals are uncomfortably hot to the touch, and give off potent magical radiations.
 In a moment of odd inspiration, one of the wizards that rediscovered this eldritch place sheared the top of the shattered skull off evenly and filled the huge cranium with water, which is kept pleasantly warm by the strange radiations of the crystals within.
 After adding a few seats fashioned from the yellowed fossil ivory of the ancient dragon's claws, they had devised the land's most powerfully magical... hot tub.

 The Power of the Mind

 A closely-held secret of the Wizards' Guild, this isolated place of healing has become a retreat for the guild members when the stress of their duties has preyed upon them.
 Within the Caverns of Alturgerax, they secretly relax and enjoy the healing waters of the Mind.
 The magical radiations of the healing pool seem to erase many of the ills associated with their age and scholarly lifestyle: Arthritis fades, vision sharpens, digestive disorders vanish, balding pates fill in...
-While it's not a magical fountain of youth, it does much to alleviate the sufferings of the elderly.
+While it's not a magical fountain of youth, it does much to alleviate the ailments of the elderly.

 It is not wise to delve into the secret hearts of dragons...